2020PB/police-brutality/all-locations.md

 Footage shows riot police suddenly charge into a crowd, potentially chasing a fleeing suspect.
 However, they shove their way through the crowd, striking peaceful protestors.
 They can be seen throwing multiple individuals to the ground and kicking one.

-tags: shove, tackle, throw, kick
+tags: shove, tackle, throw, kick, protestor

 id: nv-lasvegas-6